gitaarik/lit-state/README.md

-Both components `MyElement` and `MyOtherElement` will automatically re-render whenever `myCounter` increases.
-It doesn't matter from which component you modify `myState`.
+Both components `MyElement` and `MyOtherElement` will automatically re-render whenever `myCounter` gets increases by one of the components.

 In more technical words: